 He acquired Stratford, Ontario-based Novatronics Inc. in 1983, and over the next 20 years, expanded his aerospace company globally before selling to Curtis-Wright Inc. in 2003.
 He continued to be involved in a number of private and public companies and organizations including Rambri Management, Burlington’s Investments, eJust Systems, Systemhouse Inc., St. Raymond Paper Company, The Science and Technology Fund, and Slemon Park Corporation.

 McDougall and his wife Marion reside in Stratford, Ontario, but are no strangers to UPEI.
 Dr. McDougall is a graduate of St. Dunstan’s University (SDU) while Mrs. McDougall is both a PWC and SDU alumna.
 In addition to having attended the University, the McDougalls have been great benefactors to UPEI, with the innovative Don and Marion McDougall Hall having been named in their honour in 2008.
-McDougall Hall is home to the Centre for Life-long Learning, School of Business, and Co-operative Education programs.
+McDougall Hall is home to the Faculty of Business.

 “I am deeply honoured and proud to be given the opportunity to serve you as Chancellor of the University of Prince Edward Island.
 It’s times like these that we are motivated to look back at all the good fortune with which we have been blessed, and which has led to this occasion,” said McDougall.
 “What excites me about this honour is the opportunity it presents for me, to experience up close, what this great institution is doing to develop our grandchildren’s generation.”